petipois/astro-portfolio30/README.md

 └── package.json
 ```

-To learn more about the project watch the video - [https://youtu.be/ePbamLbqTZo](Astro JS 30 min challenge)
+To learn more about the project watch the video - [Astro JS 30 min Challenge](https://youtu.be/ePbamLbqTZo)